Snowflke-Taylor Police reports

-• June 18 — Snowflake-Taylor Police at Pioneer Park on North First East Street in Snowflake cited and referred to juvenile authorities a 15-year-old girl, a 17-year-old boy from Taylor, and cited and released Pete Garrick, 18, of Snowflake, Josh Rodgers, 20, of Snowflake, and Juan Rosales, 18, of Taylor, all charged with underage drinking.
+— Police arrested Bryant Elkins, 35, of Snowflake, charged with domestic violence-related aggravated assault and domestic violence-related disorderly conduct.

-— Police at the Walmart on North Main Street in Taylor cited and released Lauren Crittenden, 23, of Lakeside charged with Shoplifting.
+• June 23 — Police cited and released Elijah Olms, 19, of Snowflake, charged with DUI to the slightest degree.

-— Police arrested Thomas Torbet, 53, of Snowflake, on a Navajo County warrant for a probation violation.

-• June 19 — Police at the Speedway gas station on North Main Street arrested Sampson Hayes, 43, of Whiteriver, on a warrant out of Navajo County.
+— Police at the Walmart on North Main Street in Taylor arrested Tiffany Hickman, 36, of Snowflake, charged with shoplifting.

 (0) comments